MAAPZ/Project/README.md

   - Installing and Running
   - Variables, Functions, Conditions, and Loop

-- Creating the first JavaScript project
+- Creating the first project in JavaScript
 - Source Control
   - Git, Mercurial
   - Github